denten-books/plain-text/0-intro.md

 computational.
 The smoke alarm and the mobile phone connect to the internet.
 They communicate with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
-I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
+I think of them<!--does "them" refer to physical books or electronic books?
+Or your phone/smoke alarm?
+PRP--> as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is none of those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
 It tries to sell me things, showing me advertisements for cars, jewelry, and pills.
 It comes with a manual and terms of service.
 It is my confidant, my dealer, my spy.

 *Plain Text* is broadly a book about such literary devices.
 It concerns the nature of digital inscription---the material trace that gives rise to textual